 At Emory, she served as a MORE (Mentoring, Opportunities, and Resources at Emory) Mentor to support BIPOC first-year students and as a mentee in the Emory Pre-Law Society.
 In addition, she has held various leadership positions focused on DEI and mentoring youth and adults.
 This includes representing Emory’s undergraduate program on a task force to develop a diversity education requirement plan, raising awareness and funds for systems-impacted students and imprisoned individuals, and helping children in the greater Atlanta area visit their incarcerated parents through ForeverFamily

 Board of Directors

-Before training in veterinary public health, Dr. Price completed undergraduate work in anthropology and participated in primate fieldwork and conservation studies throughout Central America and West Africa, which fostered a strong commitment to culturally competent and multidisciplinary approaches to improve health and wellness at the interface of animals, humans and the environment.
+Before training in veterinary public health, they completed their undergraduate work in anthropology and biochemistry and participated in primate fieldwork and conservation studies throughout Central America and West Africa, which fostered a strong commitment to culturally competent and multidisciplinary approaches to improve health and wellness at the interface of animals, humans and the environment.

-Dr. Price is also an active member of PrideVMC’s Mentoring and Diversity Equity and Inclusion Working Groups, which exists to promote and uphold PrideVMC’s commitment to diversity, equity, and inclusion among its members, the larger LGBTQ+ community, the field of veterinary medicine, and all communities served by veterinary medicine.
+Dr. Price is also an active member of PrideVMC’s Mentorship Working Group and DEI Working Group, which exists to promote and uphold PrideVMC’s commitment to diversity, equity, and inclusion among its members, the larger LGBTQ+ community, the field of veterinary medicine, and all communities served by veterinary medicine.

-Dr. Price earned a DVM and MPH from the University of TN.
+Dr. Price earned a BS in Biochemistry, a BA in Anthropology, and their DVM and MPH from the University of TN.